DouiriAnas/alx-system_engineering-devops/0x19-postmortem/README.md

-- Consider what improvements can be made for future incidents. stmortem Report
+# Postmortem Report

 ## Incident report for 504 error / Site Outage

 ### Summary

-On September 11th, 2018 at midnight, the server access went down, resulting in a 504 error for anyone trying to access the website.
+On June 10th, 2024 at midnight, the server access went down, resulting in a 504 error for anyone trying to access the website.
 The server is based on a LAMP stack.

 ### Timeline